FAQs: Cookieless Measurement

 We do not report on individual conversions; we report the aggregate counts in Report Builder.

-We take into account the probability/score for each conversion when reporting.
+We take the probability/score for each conversion into account when reporting.
 For example, if we say that we think there were five possible conversions with probabilities: 0.3, 0.5, 0.6, 0.8, and 0.9, then we would report three conversions (3 ~= 3.1 = 0.3+0.5+0.6+0.8+0.9)

-Why does Quantcast not use thresholds ( i.e., only counting attribution above a certain percentage of confidence?)
+Why does Quantcast not use thresholds (i.e., only counting attribution above a certain percentage of confidence)?

 An example best explains this.
 If you are targeting females, and models result in three outcomes—a score of 74% likelihood that your target is female, a score of 76%, and a score of 95%—thresholding above 75% would mean that the score of 74% would get a no-bid, and you would bid the same for 76% likelihood and 95%.
 Without thresholding, you would bid highest for 95%, lower for 76%, and still lower for 74%.